HagEstad Law Group, PLLC logo

 Addressing your privacy concerns is a crucial aspect when considering estate planning options.
 Trusts offer an attractive solution for maintaining privacy surrounding asset transfers by allowing them to bypass the probate process.
 Unlike probate proceedings, which become part of the public record, assets held in trust remain private.

-This aspect becomes particularly significant given the changes introduced in the Arizona uniform probate code in 2023, which have made the probate process more complex.
+This aspect becomes particularly significant given the changes introduced in the Arizona Uniform Probate Code in 2023, which have made the probate process more complex.
 By opting for a trust-based estate plan, your asset transfers and distribution details can remain confidential, providing peace of mind for you and your beneficiaries.

 Your Health Status